guanghechen/barusu/packages/tool-sort-imports/README.md

   * `--indent <indent>`: Specify indent of source codes.
 Default value is two spaces `  `.

   * `--quote <quote>`: Specify the quotation marker surround the module path.
 Default value is single quotes `'`

+  * `--semicolon`: Specify whether to add a semicolon at the end of `import/export` statement.
+Default value is `false`

 ## Options in <cwd>/package.json